awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

    + **Use metadata, ignore statistical information** – In this strategy, only information from the metadata is used for optimization decisions\.
 For example, if there is more than one index on a source table, the source database sort order is used, and the first index becomes a distribution key\.

    + **Ignore metadata, use statistical information** – In this strategy, optimization decisions are derived from statistical information only\.
 This strategy applies only to tables and columns for which statistics are provided\.
-For more information, see [Collecting or uploading statistics for the AWS SCT](#CHAP_Converting.DW.Statistics)\.
+For more information, see [Collecting or uploading statistics for AWS SCT](#CHAP_Converting.DW.Statistics)\.

    + **Use metadata and use statistical information** – In this strategy, both metadata and statistics are used for optimization decisions\.